 Out Brunch Awards

-The Out Brunch returns to the legacy of honoring local leaders in the LGBTQ community with the Steve Hall, Godat, and the Dr. Jean Baker Community Ally awards.
+The Out Brunch returns to the legacy of honoring local leaders in the LGBTQ+ community with the Steve Hall, Godat, Dr. Jean Baker Community Ally, and the Richard Elías Public Servant awards.
 Picking up where these awards were last given, the Out Brunch honors a special volunteer, a lifetime leader in the community, and an outstanding ally.

 Steve Hall Award